 - Lower extremities

 Many factors could affect the type and location of a dog bite injury, including the victim’s height and age, the breed of the pet and the circumstances of the attack.
-Often, dog attack victims make full recoveries, but sadly, others do not.
-Dog bite injuries in a vulnerable place or of extreme severity could prove fatal for a victim.
+Often, dog attack victims make full recoveries, but sadly, some do not.
+Dog bites in a vulnerable place or of extreme severity could prove fatal for a victim.
 Children and the elderly are most at risk of suffering fatal injuries in a dog attack in Omaha.

 Recovery After Dog Bite

 Dog bites can, unfortunately, cause very serious injuries.
-A complete veterinary record of the dog will need to be completed in order for medical professionals to fully understand whether the dog has received all its immunizations.
+A complete veterinary record of the dog will need to be completed in order for medical professionals to fully understand whether the dog has received all of its immunizations.
 In extreme cases, serious infections can occur as a result of a dog bite.
 Unfortunately, children are more susceptible to dog bite injuries, since they are not yet cautious enough to stay removed from an unfriendly dog, and they make easier targets for aggressive dogs.

 Dog bite injuries not only lead to serious physical injuries for children but can also cause severe emotional trauma.
 Therefore, any claim for damages must take into account not only the physical injuries (and the resulting medical expenses) but the often-times accompanying emotional trauma.
 An experienced personal injury attorney will be able to fully assess the number of damages that should be claimed as a result of a dog bite or dog chasing claim.